MiswaQ/FantasyBlog/README.md

 <br>
 !!!!

-**The css was not loading properly**, after many attempts I finally realized that Cloudinary did not load the s†atic files when having the .... set to TRUE/FALSE in my settings.py file.
+**The css was not loading properly**, after many attempts I finally realized that Cloudinary did not load the s†atic files when having the DeBug set to FALSE in my settings.py file.
 So I changed this when finishing my visual design.
 <br>
 <br>
 How it looked like: